fabferri/az-pattern/vpn/s2s-vng-digitalcert-auth/Readme.md

 [1]: ./media/network-diagram.png "network diagram"
 [2]: ./media/network-details.png "VPN Local Network Gateway and Connections"
-[3]: ./media/creation-certificates.png "generate root certificatesa dn leaf certificates for the gw1 and gw2"
+[3]: ./media/creation-certificates.png "generate root certificatesa and leaf certificates for the gw1 and gw2"
+[4]: ./media/export-certificates.png "export of root certificatesa and leaf certificates for the gw1 and gw2 in local folder ./certs/"
-[4]: ./media/store-certificates-in-keyvault.png "digital certificates for gw1 and gw2 stored in keyvault"
+[5]: ./media/store-certificates-in-keyvault.png "digital certificates for gw1 and gw2 stored in keyvault"
-[5]: ./media/inbound-and-oubound-certificates.png "Outbound Certificate Path, Inbound Certificate Subject, and Inbound Certificate Chain** for gw1 and gw2"
+[6]: ./media/inbound-and-oubound-certificates.png "Outbound Certificate Path, Inbound Certificate Subject, and Inbound Certificate Chain** for gw1 and gw2"

 <!--Link References-->